Reviews of Hustler, Scag, and John Deere Zero-Turn Mowers

 Commercial Zero Turn Comparison: Hustler Super Z

 "In A Class By Itself" is how the Hustler website refer's to its top model.
 The Hustler Super Z is fast, strong, and backed up by the best warranty I have found on the market.
 The Super Z carries a 5 year warranty on the pumps and motors, where most of the competition has only a 2 or 3 year term.
-Those extra 2 years are enough to convince lawn maintenance personnel to utilize Hustler products for the long term.
+Those extra 2 years are enough to convince lawn maintenance personnel to utilize Hustler products for the long term and give them the ability to resale their mowers after a few years with remaining warranty.

 - Available Engine Sizes: 31 & 37 hp Kawasaki Engines and a 37 hp Briggs & Stratton